fohara/docker-moztrap/README.md

 $ docker run -d --link=<name of mysql container>:db -p 8000:8000 docker-moztrap
 ```

-Moztrap should immediately become accessable on http://localhost:8000 onc the above command is run.
+Moztrap should immediately become accessable on http://localhost:8000 once the above command is run.